West Milford Township High School

 ARTICLE 1 Name of Organization

-Build and maintain an organization that promotes the activities of the West Milford Township High School Band, hereafter: Band.
+The goal of the Association is to build and maintain an organization that promotes the activities of the West Milford Township High School Band, hereinafter, “Band.”

-Provide moral and financial support to the Band.
-Support a Band and instrumental music education program of quality, so to form a tradition of excellence.
+The Association shall provide moral and financial support to the Band.
+The Association shall support the Band and an instrumental music education program of quality in order to promote and maintain a tradition of excellence.

-Seek this goal in cooperation with the Band Director, the school administration, and the school board.
+The Association shall seek this goal in cooperation with the Band Director, the School Administration and the School Board.

 ARTICLE 3 Membership

 All parents and guardians of current members of the Band are considered voting members of the Association.
 All parents and guardians of past Band members are considered honorary members of the Association.